If you think that the only thing to do in Piraeus (Athens) is to hop on a ferry to the Greek islands, you’re dead wrong!

 Marina Zeas, also known as Pasalimani, is the second port of Piraeus, where many yachts anchor.
 It actually has a total capacity of 670 berths, on both permanent and floating pontoons.
 Marina Zeas is a port with a long history, as it was an important naval base.

 Today, Marina Zeas is one of the hippest places in Athens.
 Lined with bars and restaurants that boast all-encompassing views of the Saronic Gulf, Marina Zeas is a must for a night out.
 Some of the best places to dine are Hams and Clams for oysters, Pancho for Mexican food, and Rocambolesco for Italian food.

 Marina Zeas is a destination that will answer all your gastronomical dreams!

 Visit Piraeus Archaeological Museum

 It’s not a secret that Greece has an enduring history.
 So, it doesn’t come as a surprise that there is an archaeological museum in Piraeus.

-This museum might be small, but it hosts many important findings of excavations carried out in Piraeus and the coastline of Attica.
-At the Archaeological Museum of Piraeus, you can find exhibits that date back to the fourth and the fifth century B.C.
+This museum might be small, but it hosts many important findings from excavations carried out in Piraeus and the coastline of Attica.
+At the Archaeological Museum of Piraeus, you can find exhibits that date back to the fourth and fifth century B.C.
 Among its exhibits, you’ll find bronze statues, pottery items, and large funerary monuments.

 Housed in a two-floor building, this museum is divided into the following sections: Ancient Piraeus as a naval dockyard and commercial center, Pottery and private life, The bronze statues of Piraeus, Religious life, Morphological development of the sepulchral monument, and the plastic art of the Hellenistic and Roman periods.